4 Machine learning pipeline

 You can find it in GRIPS (datasets.RData in the data set and submission section) or at http://rhsbio7.uni-regensburg.de:8500 (VPN for University of Regensburg is required!).

-Motivation - We need a model that can predict the survival probability of new passengers.
+Motivation - We want a model to predict the survival probability of new passengers.

 We have split the data set into training and an outer test/prediction data sets (the test/prediction split has one column less than the train split, as the response for the test/outer split is unknown).